Willyb15/greater-sum/README.md

-#Using Jasmine to Popular FizzBuzz Problem
+#Using Jasmine to Test Popular FizzBuzz Problem
 ###Went to GitHub and downloaded the Jasmine Zip
 ####https://github.com/jasmine/jasmine/releases
 ####jasmine-standalone-2.4.1.zip